 Learn what are news values and why this concept is so important to professional journalists.

-News values allow editors and journalists to determine whether information and events are worthy of being covered as a news story.
-These news values, or news factors explain why an audience may be interested in certain information and why other facts aren’t quantifiable as news.
+Often, journalists and editors consciously or subconsciously evaluate a store using these values before writing or commissioning it.
+These news values or factors explain why an audience may be interested in certain information and why other facts aren’t quantifiable as news.
+Understanding a list of news values will help you hone your journalism skills.

 Why Are News Values Important?